Esylus/Coding-Standards/1_ReviewStandards.md

 10. Is this code idiomatic, taking full advantage of the language, frameworks, and tools that we use?
 11. Is anything here a re-implementation of existing functionality the developer may not be aware of?

-## 8. Conflict resolution & stalemates
+## 8. Conflict Resolution & Stalemates

 * Are requested changes and notes per review round not trending downwards?
 * Is there lots of pushback or an unusually high number of notes?